gchenpu/python/README.md

-# Collection of python codes
+# Collection of python and pytorch codes